dotnet/performance/src/benchmarks/gc/README.md

 py . run bench/suite/low_memory_container.yaml
 ```

-This test must be run as super user (or administrator on Windows).
+On Windows, all tests must be run as administrator as PerfView requires this.
-Super user is because we are creating a container for this particular test; tests without a container don't need super user privelages.
+(Unless `collect: none` is set the benchfile's options.
+See [Running Without Traces](#Running Without Traces).)
+On Linux, only tests with containers require super user privileges.

 You might get errors due to `dotnet` or `dotnet-trace` not being found.
 Or you might see an error: